Practice Essentials

 The most important vascular structure within the cerebellopontine angle is the anterior inferior cerebellar artery (AICA).
 It arises most commonly as a single trunk from the basilar artery but can arise as two separate branches.
 In rare cases, it originates as a branch of the posterior inferior cerebellar artery (PICA).
 As the AICA moves from anterior to posterior, it first follows the ventral surface of the brain stem, but within the cerebellopontine angle it takes a long loop laterally to the porus acusticus.
 In 15-20% of cases, the AICA actually passes into the lumen of the internal auditory canal before turning back on itself toward the posterior surface of the brain stem.
 (These AICA loops are not symptomatic.)
 The AICA can thus be divided into the premeatal, meatal, and postmeatal segments.

 The main branch of the AICA passes over cranial nerves VII and VIII in only 10% of cases.
 The remainder of the time, it either passes below the VII and VIII cranial nerves or, in 25-50% of individuals, actually passes between them.
 Three branches that regularly arise from the meatal segment of the AICA can be identified.
 Small perforating arteries supply blood to the brain stem.
 The subarcuate artery passes through the subarcuate fossa into the posterior surface of the temporal bone, and the third regular branch is the internal auditory artery (labyrinthine artery).
-Cranial nerves VII and VIII receive their blood supply from small branches of AICA.
+Cranial nerves VII and VIII receive their blood supply from small branches of the AICA.

 Two venous structures must be kept in mind during surgical procedures involving the cerebellopontine angle.
 The petrosal vein (of Dandy) brings returning venous blood from the cerebellum and lateral brain stem to the superior or inferior petrosal sinus.
 It is generally encountered in the area of the trigeminal nerve anterior to the porus acusticus.
 The petrosal vein often carries enough venous blood that its obstruction can lead to venous infarction and cerebellar edema, and it should be preserved if at all possible.
 Additional venous blood reaches the superior petrosal sinus through a series of bridging veins that cross the cerebellopontine angle.
 Although every attempt should be made to preserve these veins, their sacrifice is generally inconsequential.

 The vein of Labbé carries returning venous blood from the inferior and lateral surface of the temporal lobe to the superior petrosal sinus, tentorial venous lakes, or the transverse sinus.
 Its configuration and anatomy is quite variable.
 However, obstruction, obliteration, or occlusion of the superior petrosal sinus may, in some cases, result in occlusion of the vein of Labbé.
-Sudden occlusion of the vein of Labbé carries with it a high risk of venous infarction of the temporal lobe and rapid life-threatening cerebral edema.
+Sudden occlusion of the vein of Labbé carries with it a high risk of venous infarction of the temporal lobe and rapid, life-threatening cerebral edema.

 Nerves

 The facial nerve leaves the brain stem anterior to the foramen of Luschka.
 As it leaves the brain stem, the fibers are sheathed in oligodendroglia derived from the central nervous system.
 Within a few millimeters of leaving the brain stem, however, the nerve loses its oligodendroglial ensheathment and becomes ensheathed instead by Schwann cells.
-Throughout the remainder of its peripheral course, it remains within its Schwann cell investment.
+Throughout the rest of its peripheral course, it remains within its Schwann cell investment.
 It passes directly across the cerebellopontine angle for about 15 mm, accompanied by the vestibulocochlear nerve.
-It consistently enters the internal auditory canal by crossing the anterior superior margin of the porus acusticus.
+It consistently enters the internal auditory canal by crossing the anterior-superior margin of the porus acusticus.

 The vestibulocochlear nerve arises from the brain stem slightly posterior to the facial nerve.
 It remains sheathed in oligodendroglia for approximately 15 mm (almost to the point at which it passes into the internal auditory canal).
 It has the longest oligodendroglial investment of any peripheral nerve.
 The junction between oligodendroglia and Schwann cells (ie, the Obersteiner-Redlich zone) occurs just medial to the porus acusticus.
 Because acoustic neuromas arise from Schwann cells, they arise most commonly within the most lateral portions of the cerebellopontine angle or the internal auditory canal.

 The nervus intermedius (nerve of Wrisberg) leaves the brain stem together with the vestibulocochlear nerve.
 At some point within the cerebellopontine angle, the nervus intermedius crosses over to become associated with the facial nerve.
 It may do so as several separate rootlets.
-The point where the nervus intermedius crosses to become associated with the facial nerve shows considerably variation, but in 22% of individuals, it is adherent to the vestibulocochlear nerve for 14 mm or more.
-As the vestibulocochlear and facial nerve reach the porus acusticus (medial opening of the internal auditory canal) they pass together with the nervus intermedius and sometimes a loop of AICA.
+The point where the nervus intermedius crosses to become associated with the facial nerve shows considerable variation, but in 22% of individuals, it is adherent to the vestibulocochlear nerve for 14 mm or more.
+As the vestibulocochlear and facial nerve reach the porus acusticus (medial opening of the internal auditory canal), they pass together with the nervus intermedius and sometimes a loop of the AICA.

 Internal auditory canal

 The internal auditory canal is approximately 8.5 mm in length (range 5.5-10.5 mm), lined with dura, and filled with spinal fluid.
 Its medial end is oval in shape and is referred to as the porus acusticus.
 Its lateral end is a complicated structure referred to as the fundus or lamina cribrosa.
 The fundus is divided into a superior and inferior half by the transverse crest.
-The upper half is further subdivided into an anterior and posterior segment by a vertical crest, often referred to as Bill’s Bar, named after William House, who popularized its importance as a surgical landmark.
+The upper half is further subdivided into an anterior and posterior segment by a vertical crest, often referred to as Bill’s bar, named after William House, who popularized its importance as a surgical landmark.
 The vertical crest separates the macula cribrosa superior, a series of very small openings through which the terminal fibers of the vestibular nerve pass in order to reach the cupula of the superior semicircular canal, from the meatal foramen, which marks the point at which the facial nerve leaves the internal auditory canal and enters the fallopian canal as the labyrinthine segment.

 Because the most lateral portion of the internal auditory canal is 4-5 mm inferior to the level of the geniculate ganglion, the labyrinthine segment of the facial nerve must take a vertically oriented course upward to reach it.
 The labyrinthine segment may be less than a millimeter wide as it passes between the cochlea and the anterior end of the superior semicircular canal.
-The inferior portion of the fundus is a single oval-shaped space, the anterior portion of which is occupied by a rounded depression (tractus spiralis foraminosus) filled with small openings to accommodate the terminal branches of the cochlear nerve.
-The posterior portion is filled with a macula crista inferior through which pass the terminal ends of the inferior vestibular nerve.
+The inferior portion of the fundus is a single, oval-shaped space, the anterior portion of which is occupied by a rounded depression (tractus spiralis foraminosus) filled with small openings to accommodate the terminal branches of the cochlear nerve.
+The posterior portion is filled with a macula cribrosa inferior, through which pass the terminal ends of the inferior vestibular nerve.

 Temporal bone

 The anatomy of the superior surface of the temporal bone must be mastered if middle fossa approaches are to be undertaken successfully.
 Laterally, the irregular superior surface of the temporal bone transitions relatively smoothly to the temporal squamosa.
 The free edge of the tentorium and the superior petrosal sinus attach to the medial edge of the superior surface of the temporal bone.
-The arcuate eminence, a bony prominence that is perpendicular to the petrous ridge and lies two centimeters medial to the squamous temporal bone, often overlies the superior semicircular canal.
+The arcuate eminence, a bony prominence that is perpendicular to the petrous ridge and lies 2 cm medial to the squamous temporal bone, often overlies the superior semicircular canal.
 The arcuate eminence is often difficult to identify, especially in well-pneumatized temporal bones.

 The geniculate ganglion usually lies within the substance of the temporal bone just medial to and a few millimeters anterior to the head of the malleus.
 The geniculate ganglion may be dehiscent, or alternatively, it may lie several millimeters beneath the superior surface of the bone.
 The head of the malleus is generally easy to identify if the thin bone of the tegmen tympani is removed so as to enter into the middle ear space.
 In difficult surgical situations, the head of the malleus can be used to identify the geniculate ganglion.
 The greater superficial petrosal nerve originates from the geniculate ganglion and courses anteromedially, passing over the superior surface of the temporal bone at the facial hiatus.
 The facial hiatus is generally 4-8 mm anterior to the geniculate ganglion.
 The greater superficial petrosal nerve can generally be identified in this area.
 It can then be followed retrograde to the geniculate ganglion.